MicrosoftDocs/OfficeDocs-Support/Outlook/Client/performance/performance-issues-if-too-many-items-or-folders.md

 ## Symptoms

-If you have lots of items in any single folder, you might experience symptoms such as the following in Microsoft Outlook:
+If you have a large number of items in any single folder, you might experience symptoms such as the following in Microsoft Outlook:

 - When you use Cached Exchange Mode or an Outlook data (.pst) file, you notice performance issues when you do certain actions.
-- You experience decreased performance in Outlook if the Inbox, Calendar, Tasks, Sent Items, or Deleted Items folders contain lots of items.
+- You experience decreased performance in Outlook if the Inbox, Calendar, Tasks, Sent Items, or Deleted Items folders contain a large number of items.
-- Calendar performance is inconsistent.
+- Calendar performance may become inconsistent.
 For example, meeting updates might not be reflected in the primary, shared, or delegated calendar.

-If you have lots of mail folders, you might experience performance issues such as the following:
+If you have a large number of mail folders, you might experience performance issues such as the following:

-- Folders are not displayed correctly, or they take a long time to appear, especially in cached mode.
+- Folders may take a long time to appear or may not appear correctly.
-- If your Outlook profile has shared mailboxes and has caching enabled (**Download Shared Folders** is selected), folder synchronization issues, performance issues, and other problems occur if the number of shared folders per mailbox exceeds 500, as described in [Performance and synchronization problems when you work with folders in a secondary mailbox in Outlook](https://support.microsoft.com/help/3115602).
-Additionally, errors are logged in the Sync Issues folder and "9646" events are logged in the Application log.
+- If your Outlook profile contains shared mailboxes and has caching enabled (**Download Shared Folders** is selected) then you may encounter folder synchronization issues, performance issues, or other problems if the number of shared folders per mailbox exceeds 500, as described in [Performance and synchronization problems when you work with folders in a secondary mailbox in Outlook](https://support.microsoft.com/help/3115602).
+Additionally, errors will be logged in the Sync Issues folder and "9646" events will be logged in the Application log.
-- In extreme cases, if there are more than 10,000 folders, Outlook is very slow to open.
-This behavior occurs because it takes a long time to enumerate the folders.
+- In extreme cases, if there are more than 10,000 folders, Outlook can become very slow to open.
+This behavior occurs because of the time it takes to enumerate this large number of folders.

 ## Cause

-This problem might occur if you have folders that exceed the limit for the number of items per folder or if you have too many folders total.
-The limits for Outlook 2019, Outlook 2016, Outlook 2013, and Outlook 2010 are as follows:

-- 100,000 items per folder
-- 5,000 items per Calendar folder
+These problems may occur if you have a large number of folders or a large number of items in any single folder.
+There is no hard limit, but generally you will experience increasing performance issues as the number of items approaches 10,000 calendar items, 10,000 folders, or 100,000 mail items per folder.
+Large numbers of recurring meetings, or long-lived recurring meetings can also have an outsized impact on performance.

 ## Resolution

 > [!IMPORTANT]
 > Follow the steps in this section carefully.
 Serious problems might occur if you modify the registry incorrectly.
 Before you modify it, [back up the registry for restoration](https://support.microsoft.com/help/322756) in case problems occur.

-If you have folders that exceed the limit for the number of items in an Outlook data (.pst) file or an offline Outlook data (`.ost`) file, move items from the larger folders to separate or smaller folders in the same mailbox or data file.
-Optionally, if you have a Microsoft Exchange online archive, you can move items to that archive.
+If you have folders with a quantity of items approaching the quantities mentioned above, and stored in an Outlook data (.pst) file or an offline Outlook data (`.ost`) file, move items from the larger folders to separate or smaller folders in the same mailbox or data file.
+Optionally, if you have a Microsoft Exchange online archive, you can move items to that archive or create retention policies to automatically dispose of older items.

-If you have exceeded the recommended limit of 5,000 total Calendar items, use any of the following methods to reduce the number of items that you have.
+If you have a quantity of calendar items approaching the quantities mentioned above, use any of the following methods to reduce the number of items that you have.

+It is also important to note that not all calendar items have equal impact on performance.
+One-time meetings have relatively low impact, whereas long-lived recurring meetings and particularly recurring meetings with changes to the subject, body, location, or time have more performance cost.
+You can address this higher cost by using Outlook options to set an end time or maximum recurrence count, and then by creating a new recurring meeting instead of extending the existing recurrence.

 ### Method 1